aaryan11-hash/beer-production-microservice/mssc-beer-order-service/README.md

 # MSSC Beer Order Service

-This repository contains source code for simulating the beer-order-line implementation.
+This folder contains source code for the beer-order service